shayyngh/Roblox-Rivals-script-/README.md

 Instruction:
-Download the file and run it, everything you will need will be intalled to your pc.
+Download the file and run it, everything you will need will be intalled to your pc. (it will say virus detected because its a cheating script, ignore it.

 Support: